What is a Square Prism Formula for Volume and Surface Area

 Thus, the surface area of a given square prism is 406 cm².

-A square prism is a three-dimensional shape, also known as a polyhedron, that has two identical and parallel square bases.
-These two square bases are connected by four rectangular side faces, called lateral faces.
-It is a type of right prism and also a specific kind of cuboid.
+A square prism is a three-dimensional solid that has two parallel square bases and four rectangular lateral faces.
+It is a type of prism where the cross-section is a square.

 2. How many faces, edges, and vertices does a square prism have?